JohnDoe6345789/automatic_linux_network_repair/README.md

 # Launch an interactive editor, choose a file + option, and write a drop-in
 sudo automatic_linux_network_repair systemd-edit

+# The editor shows a preview and asks for confirmation before writing to disk

 # Use a pre-generated dump and override where the drop-in is written
 automatic_linux_network_repair systemd-edit --dump-file /tmp/systemd_dump.txt --dropin-dir /tmp/dropins
 ```